MODFLOW-USGS/modflow6/EXTENDED.md

 ### MPI

-The extended version of MODFLOW 6 uses MPI to synchronize data between processes.
+The extended version of MODFLOW 6 uses MPI to synchronize data between processes when configured to run in parallel mode.
 There are a couple of implementations of the MPI standard available.
 Their applicability usually depends on the platform that is used:

 - Open MPI: https://www.open-mpi.org/
 - MPICH: https://www.mpich.org/